Wilhelm Reich Psychotherapy – The Needy Child (Oral)

 The lips are often big and full, or are pencil thin.
 The theory is that the big full lips shows the baby got breast feeding or oral nurturance but wants more, and hence over develops this orifice for that reason.
-Others have the pencil thin lips or turned down lips, which is equated to the baby who had anger at the mother over a frustration at the oral nurturance process, perhaps lack of milk, or the baby was a nipple biter, bringing disapproval or removal from the breast.
+Others have the pencil thin lips or turned down lips, which is equated to the baby who had anger and frustration at the mother over the oral nurturance process, perhaps lack of milk, or the baby was a nipple biter, bringing disapproval or removal from the breast.
 The pencil thin type often have deep blocks in the jaw as seen in the Mastoid, Masceter, and facial muscles that are painful when pressed.

 The jaw may show either an over-bite or an under-bite.
 Studies have shown that the oral sucking and feeding process in babies has an important developmental outcome in aligning and developing the upper and lower jaw in the baby, and the oral issues in teeth, jaw and throat of the Needy personality can be traced to disturbances in the oral tract feeding process.
 These disturbances represent blocks and under-developed aspects of the body of this personality.
 Likewise this personality often develops bruxism or the grinding of teeth due to the rage and terror held in the jaw from the baby not being able to get its oral nurturance needs met.
 The blocks also prevent grief and sobbing from occurring.